-Increase Fees for Birth and Death Certificates to \$30
+OPTION: Increase Fees for Birth and Death Certificates to \$45

 Residents of New York State are entitled to original birth certificates at no cost, but both the state and the city charge a fee for duplicate copies of birth certificates and for all death certificates.
-The city's Department of Health and Mental Hygiene issued nearly 706,000 paid birth and death certificates in 2014.
+The city's Department of Health and Mental Hygiene issued over 610,000 paid birth and death certificates in 2015.

 A provision of the state public health law sets the fee New York City charges for birth and death certificates at \$15.
-Municipalities elsewhere in the state are subject to different limits; some are required to charge \$10, while in others the local health department is free to set any fee equal to or less than the \$30 fee charged by the New York State Department of Health.
+Municipalities elsewhere in the state are subject to different limits; some are required to charge \$10, while in others the local health department is free to set any fee equal to or less than the \$45 fee charged by the New York State Department of Health.

 Raising the city fee to the state level would presumably have little effect on the number of certificates purchased, since people require them for legal or employment reasons.
-IBO assumes that doubling the charge to \$30 would reduce the number of certificates requested by about 5 percent, yielding a net revenue increase of \$9.5 million.
+IBO assumes that increasing the charge to \$45 would reduce the number of certificates requested by 5 percent, yielding a net revenue increase of \$16.9 million.